elastic/package-registry/CONTRIBUTING.md

 5. Enroll the agent and start it:

-   Use the "Enroll new agent" option in the Kibana UI and run a similar command:
+   Use the "Enroll new agent" option in the Kibana UI (Ingest Manager -> Fleet -> Create user and enable Fleet) and run a similar command:

    ```bash
    $ ./elastic-agent enroll http://localhost:5601/rel cFhNVlZIRUIxYjhmbFhqNTBoS2o6OUhMWkF4SFJRZmFNZTh3QmtvR1cxZw==